just-another-downer/landgrid-support/_articles/start-your-property-survey.md

 Title: Start Your Property Survey with Site Control Pro
 ---
 **Introduction**
-landgrid.com users with paid accounts can create custom surveys and go into their cities and neighborhoods equipped with the LOVELAND App to take pictures and answer questions about property.
+landgrid.com users with paid accounts can create custom surveys and go into their cities and neighborhoods equipped with the Landgrid App to take pictures and answer questions about property.
 The data and photography collected is attached to the parcels surveyed and saved privately in your landgrid.com account, where you can use it to build maps and make decisions supported by the latest information collected on the ground.

 Here's how to get started with your very own property survey: